Dreamsinn/BotDiscord/README.md

     The symbol that the bot will detect to run a command.

-  - DEV_ROL:
+  - ADMIN_ROL:

-    Name of the role that will be able to run devOnly commands.
+    Name of the role that will be able to run adminOnly commands.
     Optional, if not needed, left it blank.

-    > Can be put as devOnly by writing true in this option on the commands' schema.
+    > A command can be put as adminOnly by writing true in this option on the commands' schema.
     >
     > All schemas are in this route: src/commands/domain/commandSchema